John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

-The trouble is, camping doesn’t offer a lot of opportunity to get dry when the rain is falling.
-If you get caught in a shower and then the Sun comes out, you can feasibly dry off naturally just walking around.
+The trouble is, camping doesn’t offer a lot of opportunities to get dry when the rain is falling.
+If you get caught in a shower and then the Sun comes out, you can feasibly dry off naturally just by walking around.
 But if the rain stays, drying off in a tent is very difficult.
 Getting soaked through can even be dangerous if you’re camping somewhere a bit cooler.
 In those cases, the cold and damp could very realistically pose a health risk.

 5. Let There be Light

 You may be surprised at how often inexperienced campers (and even experienced ones) set out on a trip and forget to bring some kind of light with them.
-This can be a head torch, a regular torch, even a key-ring light.
-The perils of blundering around in the dark should be obvious if you’re camping in the middle of nowhere, but it’s possibly even more important in campsites and at festivals, where there will be plenty of other tents around you.
+This can be a head torch, a regular torch, or even a key-ring light.
+The perils of blundering around in the dark should be obvious if you’re camping in the middle of nowhere, but it’s possibly even more important at campsites and festivals, where there will be plenty of other tents around you.
 You don’t want to have to climb out of your warm sleeping bag in the middle of the night to use the facilities, only to trip over half a dozen guide ropes on your way there.

 The allure of getting away from it all is stronger than ever.
 Leave emails and tweets and calls behind and head out into the wild for some quality you time.
 Because of that, it would be understandable to feel like you should be leaving your phone at home so you aren’t tempted to check your social media or read the latest news.